 - Pain while chewing

 - Bad breath or bad taste within the mouth

 I brush and floss every day, I don’t need to worry right?

-Unfortunately you can get periodontal disease even if you are diligent with your oral health regime.
+Unfortunately you can get periodontal disease even if you are diligent with your oral health regimen.
 This is why it’s so important to visit Dr. Laura Fathi at least twice a year to maintain your oral health.

 Perio Protect is an effective, sensible approach to treat bacteria that cause gum disease.
 At the heart of the Method is the adjunctive Perio Tray® delivery of medication.
 The basic idea is to get medication under the gums and into the pockets where bacteria grow and keep it there long enough for the medication to work, all in a comfortable, non-invasive way.
-Not a simple task.
 That’s why the Perio Tray is such an important advancement.

 The Perio Tray is easy to use.

 You put the medication into the trays, wear the trays at home as instructed by Dr. Laura Fathi and, well, that’s it, until you return to Dr. Laura Fathi for a recall visit.
 It’s comfortable, it works well, and it’s convenient.
 The Perio Protect Method’s combination of Perio Tray delivery with thorough cleanings from a dental office is the least invasive approach available, and research shows better results than cleaning alone.